 - Slice the chashu into ¼-inch pieces and keep the end piece for Chashu Fried Rice!

-- Place the chashu slices on a ceramic plate and use a propane torch or broiler to sear the chashu slices to enhance the flavor.
+- Place the chashu slices on a ceramic plate.
+Sear and enhance the flavor with a kitchen butane torch.
+You can also use a broiler in the oven.
 Enjoy them immediately or serve on your ramen.

 - Scoop up and discard the solidified fat from the cooking sauce.